-Click on the links to start the downloads.
+Click on the links to the sample files in the email you received to start the downloads.
 A dialog box will come up.
-You need to choose 'SAVE', and choose a folder on your computer where to save the file.
-Then wait till the download finishes.
+You need to choose 'SAVE', and choose a place (a folder) on your device where to save the file.
+Then wait until the download finishes.

 The zip file is like a package.
 You need to extract the ebook files from inside it.
 This is also called "unzipping".

 To do that, you need an app that can handle zip files.
 This is provided by default on most operating systems, but if you're on a phone, you may need to first install an app for zip files.

 Once the file is fully downloaded to your device, go find it in the folder you saved it in, and RIGHT-click it.
 You should see the option "extract" – choose that.

 If your computer lacks a zip utility program, you can download a free zip program at http://www.7-zip.org/.
 For phones/tablets, search your app store for a zip app.

 The message about a "corrupt" or "invalid" zip file usually means that the download was incomplete.
 Simply download again.
 People with slow Internet connections may not be able to download the files at all.
 If you have dial-up Internet, consider downloading at a friend's house, at library, Internet cafe, or other such place.

 The worksheets and pages inside the zip files are PDF files, and will work in any operating system.
 They will probably open correctly in your device's default PDF viewer, but if not, I recommend Acrobat Reader to view them.
 In particular, if you use a Mac, the default PDF viewer for Mac may not render my books correctly (images may be missing/look strange), and in such a case you will need to use Acrobat Reader.